 We are not aware of any mortgage company fees to register on their panel, although some do levy an administration charge to deal with the processing of the conveyancing panel submission.

-Having read lots of house buying guides, I note that they all recommend that you should get your house surveyed prior to buying it.
-When I asked my local Acocks Green solicitor - who is on the Aldermore conveyancing panel - on this she said they don't do this and I need to contract an independent surveyor.
-Is that normal?
+I've digested plenty of mortgage guides, I note that it is considered advisable to get your house surveyed prior to buying it.
+When I asked my local Acocks Green solicitor - who is on the Santander conveyancing panel - on this she said they don't do this and I need to contract an independent surveyor. is that correct?

 Santander will need an independent valuation of the property.
 Your lawyer will not arrange this.
 Usually Santander will appoint their own surveyor to do this, and you will have to pay for it.
 Remember that this is a valuation for mortgage purposes and not a survey.
 You may wish to consider appointing your own Acocks Green surveyor to carry out a survey or prepare a home buyers report on the property.
 It is up to you to satisfy yourself that the property is structurally sound before you buy it.
 If the survey or report reveals that building work is needed, you should tell your solicitor.
 You may wish to renegotiate with the seller.

 I have finally had an offer on an apartment in Acocks Green agreed to, but there is a chain.
 The vendors have put an offer on a property, however it’s not been accepted yet, and have viewings of other properties in the pipeline.
 I have selected a local conveyancing solicitor in Acocks Green.
 What should be my next step?
 When do I get the mortgage application with Principality going?